Zany80/x86-to-z80/readme.md

 # About

-Attempts to translate x86 assembly into z80 assembly.
+Attempt to translate x86 assembly into z80 assembly.
 The idea is to make C++ available to Z80 based computers like the MSX.
-The process works by using the clang (LLVM 3.9.1) compiler to convert C++ to x86 assembly, and then re-assembling this output into z80-assembly by a pretty static 1:N translation
+The process works by using the clang (LLVM 3.9.1) compiler to convert C++ to x86 assembly and then re-assembling this output into z80-assembly by a pretty static 1:N translation

+The project is forked from lefticus/x86-to-6502 and I intend to keep to support for the 6502, so even though I named the project x86-to-z80, it could be x86-to-MultipleCPUs later (or preferably a better name).

 Discuss or follow on twitter, if you like: https://twitter.com/janwilmans